StarpTech/graphql-registry/docs/api.md

 ### Creates a schema coverage report

-POST - `/schema/coverage` Returns the schema coverage between provided documents and latest schema.
+POST - `/schema/coverage` Returns the schema coverage between provided documents and latest schema or service versions.
 It returns a detailed reports about type and field hits.

 <details>
 <summary>Example Request</summary>